 - Top Speed: 100 kph

-The WAG6 is another story of a very capable locomotive not used to its maximum potential, especially the WAG6A variant.
-Most people, even railfans do not even know of the existence of this unique, extremely powerful, technologically advanced (for its time) and fantastic-looking locomotive class because they were confined to services on only one line, the famous Kirandul-Kottavasala (K-K) line of the Waltair (Visakhapatnam) division of East Coast Railway.
-These rare locos were most powerful locos in India until the arrival of the WAG9 and still were only 200 hp less in their output compared to them, capable of hauling full freight loads at 100 kph!
-However, unlike how it might seem, the WAG6s weren’t bought in specifically for service on the K-K line but were another milestone in IR’s quest for the perfect freight locomotive.
+The WAG6 is another (short) story of a very capable locomotive not used to its maximum potential, especially the WAG6A variant.
+Most people, even railfans, do not even know of the existence of this unique, extremely powerful, technologically advanced (for its time) and fantastic-looking locomotive class.
+These rare specimens were sadly confined to services on only one line, the famous Kirandul-Kottavasala (K-K) line of the Waltair (Visakhapatnam) division of East Coast Railway.
+They were the most powerful locomotives until the arrival of the WAG9 and were only 200 hp less in their output compared to them, capable of hauling full freight loads at 100 kph!
+However, unlike how it might seem, the WAG6s weren’t bought in specifically for service on the K-K line, but were another milestone in IR’s quest for the perfect Indian electric freight locomotive.